PrEP (Pre-exposure Prophylaxis)

 Daily PrEP

 Daily PrEP is best taken at the same time every day and is suitable for both anal and vaginal or frontal sex.
-You will be protected after:
+To take PrEP daily, you should:

 Are there any side effects when taking PrEP?